LetMyPeopleCode/freeCodeCamp_Front_End_Development_Libraries/p-Markdown_Previewer/README.md

 ### 2: Pass US 1 & 2

+Easy peasy, lemon squeezy.

 ### 3: Pass US 3 & 5

-Ensure both components (editor and preview) use a state variable, so they're "always" in sync.
-Then fill the initial value of the state variable with the requirements for 5.
+To make it easy to pass state between components, I created a hook with React.useState(), then passed the setter and/or value to the child components.
+Then we made the default text.

+5 was tough.
+The test checks the rendered markdown, not the raw markdown, which makes the test description misleading.

-### 5: US 4 & 6
+### 4: US 4 & 6

 Add the wiring to render the markdown as HTML in the preview component.

+This SEEMED easy until running the tests and US 5 still wouldn't pass.
+After ~90 minutes of wasted time, I tracked it to the test being brittle and reliant on a specific version of the markdown library, which they didn't mention.
+Solved.

-### 6: US 7
+### 5: US 7

-Yes, it's optional, but it seems like something worth adding so I'm not just doing the minimum.
+After all the time wasted on having too new a version of marked.js, I decided there wasn't time for this.